eigenscribe/portfolio-lite/README.md

 # portfolio-lite
-One-click resume webpage — always live, always simple.
+One-click resume webpage that is simple and always live.